Tuuliyo/DLMDWWDE/README.md

    ```bash
    docker compose up --build -d
    ```
-or depending on which docker version you have installed:
+or depending on which docker cli version you have installed:

    ```bash
    docker-compose up --build -d